 - A. Students are expected to attend all lectures and laboratory sessions.
-However, attendance remains at the discretion of the professor in charge of the course.
-The attendance policy must be announced (and explained) at the beginning of the course. - B. Attendance at ALL clinical assignments, allied facilities, office clerkships and externship programs is required.

-If a fourth-year student takes an elective externship beyond those ordinarily required, that student is obligated to fulfill the commitment.
-Failure to do so will prevent the student from graduating.

-- C. Attendance at guest lectures, seminars, clinical pathology conferences and field trips is required. - D. Excessive absences from class, laboratory or clinic rotations which violate the regulations for that course may result in a failure for the course, and/or may also be reported by the Department Chairman to the Assistant Dean for Educational Affairs for disciplinary action.
-In these cases, the student will be provided a hearing before the Committee on Academic and Professional Standards.
+However, attendance remains at the course director's discretion.
+The attendance policy must be announced (and explained) at the beginning of the course. - B. Attendance at ALL clinical assignments, allied facilities, office clerkships and externship programs are required. - If a fourth-year student takes an elective externship beyond those ordinarily required, that student is obligated to fulfill the commitment.
+Failure to do so will prevent the student from graduating. - C. Attendance at guest lectures, seminars, clinical pathology conferences and field trips is required. - D. Excessive absences from class, laboratory or clinic rotations which violate the regulations for that course may result in a failure for the course, and/or may also be reported by the Department Chairperson to the Assistant Dean for Educational Affairs for disciplinary action.
+In these cases, the student will be provided with a hearing before the Committee on Academic and Professional Standards.
 As a result of that hearing, the Committee will recommend a course of action to the faculty.
-The action will include exoneration, suspension, or dismissal. - E. Students who register for elective courses will be permitted to drop the course no later than two weeks after the course begins. - F. Special schedules must be approved by the Assistant Dean for Educational Affairs prior to registration.
-All department chairs will be notified of the special schedules.
+The action will include exoneration, suspension, or dismissal.

+- E. Students who register for elective courses can drop the course no later than two weeks after it begins. - F. Special schedules must be approved by the Assistant Dean for Educational Affairs prior to registration.
+All department chairs will be notified of the special schedules. - G. Military Exceptions please refer to the office of the Academic Dean for excused absences and accommodations.